-Simply put, digital activism is where digital tools (the internet, mobile phones, social media etc) are used towards bringing about social and/or political change.
+Simply put, digital activism is where digital tools (the internet, mobile phones, social media etc) are used for bringing about social and/or political change.
 Examples of digital activism are scattered throughout the '80s however, things started to really snowball with the advent of web 2.0 and the dot com boom.
 The introduction and rapid growth of social media platforms such as Facebook and Twitter from 2004 onwards helped buttress digital activism to the point where entire campaigns can now be run online (sometimes with little to no offline component) and still have a wide reach.
-But is reach enough?
-Many argue that digital tools alone do not suffice when it comes to galvanising people towards creating change.
-According to online activism think tank Meta-Activism Project, digital activism should serve six key functions: shaping public opinion; planning an action; sharing a call to action; taking action digitally; transfer of resources.

 A good timeline of digital activism around the world can be found here.

-The tools used by digital activists are vast and the list changes constantly in line with the rapid general evolution of technology.
+The tools used by digital activists are vast and changing constantly as technology evolves.

 - Proxy servers.
-As a means of circumventing government intervention when it comes to online protesting, many people employ proxy servers, which act as intermediaries between a user and a site, thus essentially circumventing national restrictions on any site.
+As a means of circumventing government intervention when it comes to online protesting, many people employ proxy servers, which act as intermediaries between a user and a site.
 In 2009, student protesters in Iran took to social media to voice their concern over the contentious reelection of President Mahmoud Ahmadinejad.
 This led to a cat and mouse game of the government trying to identify which media were being used by the protesters to communicate (social networks and then eventually proxy servers) and shutting them down.

 Getting the Message out There